umbertocicciaa/umbertocicciaa.github.io/index.md

 - **[QuestMasterAI](https://github.com/umbertocicciaa/QuestMasterAI)**
   _Python, OpenAi, Github Actions, CICD, Docker_

-  - Developed an AI-powered platform for automated quest and task generation using Python and OpenAi's Apis, enabling dynamic content creation for interactive applications.
+  - Developed an AI-powered platform  for automated quest and task generation using Python and OpenAi's Apis, enabling dynamic content creation for interactive applications, throught CLI.
   - Containerized the solution with Docker for seamless deployment and scalability across different environments.
   - Integrated OpenAI to leverage advanced language models, enhancing the quality and relevance of generated quests.
   - Designed the system to be developer-friendly, supporting easy customization and extension for various use cases such as games, productivity tools, or educational platforms.